Record US$6.6 Billion Profit: Inside Emirates Group Rewarding 130,000 Employees With 20-Week Salary Bonus

 Cargo Yield Per FTKM Not specified Down 3% Decline attributed to market pressure and tariff impacts on eCommerce trade

 Emirates also confirmed that its extensive retrofit programme will continue alongside new aircraft deliveries.
-The airline has Dinvested US$ 5.0 billion in its retrofit programme continued at pace.
+The airline has invested US$ 5.0 billion in its retrofit programme.
 The carrier notes that a till date, “91 aircraft (out of 215 units earmarked) have completed a full cabin refresh, to feature Emirates’ latest inflight products including the popular Premium Economy seats”.

 Photo: Emirates